pedrormpereira/pedrormpereira/README.md

 [![website](./img/linkedin-light.svg)](https://www.linkedin.com/in/pedro-pereira-6a480428a#gh-light-mode-only)
 [![website](./img/linkedin-dark.svg)](https://www.linkedin.com/in/pedro-pereira-6a480428a#gh-dark-mode-only)

-- 🌱 I’m currently learning German
-- 👯 I’m looking to work in the IT world!
-- 🥅 2025 Goals: Code more!

-💬 Thanks for visiting my profile — feel free to reach out!
+💬 Thanks for visiting my profile!
+Feel free to reach out via LinkedIn or by email at: pedrorim.pereira@gmail.com